timothyqiu/http-client/README.md

 __Note:__ [CLI11](https://github.com/CLIUtils/CLI11) and [spdlog](https://github.com/gabime/spdlog) uses C++17's `std::filesystem`.
 It's known that GCC <= 8 requires to link a separate `libstdc++fs` library for that.
 This may results in "undefined reference" link errors, and I think CMake should have a proper solution like [this](https://gitlab.kitware.com/cmake/cmake/issues/17834).

+When using Visual Studio on Windows, note that Conan installs Release build by default (`-s build_type=Debug` to change), and CMake builds Debug by default (`--config Release`).
+Type mismatch will result in link errors.

 ## Run

 The `client` binary uses similar options to `curl`.